splendo/kaluga/bluetooth/plugin/README.md

 ## Applying the plugin

-The plugin applies the Kotlin Multiplatform and KSP plugins itself, and adds the `annotations`, `core` and (depending on configuration) `client` / `server` runtime dependencies to `commonMain`.
-Apply it and configure your targets as
+The plugin applies the Kotlin Multiplatform and KSP plugins automatically, and adds the `annotations`, `core`, and (depending on configuration) `client` / `server` runtime dependencies to `commonMain`.
+Apply it and configure your targets as usual:
-usual:

 ```kotlin
 plugins {